novasamatech/parity-signer/docs/src/development/UOS.md

 1. Cut the QR data and get:

     - encryption used by verifier (single `u8` from prelude)
-    - (only if the update is signed, i.e. the encryption is **not** `0xff`):
+    - (only if the update is signed, i.e. the encryption is **not** `0xff`) update verifier public key, its length matching the encryption (32 or 33 `u8` immediately after the prelude)

-        - update verifier public key, its length matching the encryption (32 or 33 `u8` immediately after the prelude)
+    - concatenated update payload, verifier signature (only if the update is signed) and reserved tail.

-        - update verifier signature, its length matching the encryption (64 or 65 `u8` at the end)
+    If the data length is insufficient, Signer produces an error and suggests to load non-damaged update.

-    - concatenated update payload and reserved tail
+2. Using the payload type from the prelude, determine the update payload length and cut payload from the concatenated verifier signature and reserved tail.

     If the data length is insufficient, Signer produces an error and suggests to load non-damaged update.

-2. Using the payload type from the prelude, determine the update payload length and cut payload from the reserved tail, which remains unused.
+3. (only if the update is signed, i.e. the encryption is **not** `0xff`) Cut verifier signature, its length matching the encryption (64 or 65 `u8` immediately after the update payload).
+Remaining data is reserved tail, currently it is not used.

     If the data length is insufficient, Signer produces an error and suggests to load non-damaged update.

-3. Verify the signature for the payload.
+4. Verify the signature for the payload.
 If this fails, Signer produces an error indicating that the update has invalid signature.

 ### `add_specs` processing sequence